git tag <tagname>

 To create an annotated tag from the current commit:

-The difference between lightweight tags and annotated tags is a lightweight tag uses the existing commit whereas an annotated tag creates a new commit checksum.
+The difference between lightweight tags and annotated tags is lightweight tags use the existing commit whereas annotated tags create a new commit checksum.

 To tag a different commit: